pyca/cryptography/docs/hazmat/primitives/key-derivation-functions.rst

     :param bytes otherinfo: Application specific context information.
         If ``None`` is explicitly passed an empty byte string will be used.

-    :param backend: An optional instance of
-        :class:`~cryptography.hazmat.backends.interfaces.HMACBackend`.

-    :raises cryptography.exceptions.UnsupportedAlgorithm: This is raised if the provided ``backend`` does not implement
-        :class:`~cryptography.hazmat.backends.interfaces.HMACBackend`

     :raises TypeError: This exception is raised if ``salt`` or ``otherinfo`` is not ``bytes``.